 Selection committee meetings take place three times a year, in March, July and November.
 Applications should be submitted at least four to seven months ahead of the prospective selection meeting.
-If we do not receive the application package in its entirety you must assume that processing will take longer.
+If there is any delay in submitting the host’s statement and the expert reviews, the entire application will take longer to process.

 A graphic display of the complete application process can be found under timeline of selection procedure.